Creating and Editing Warrants

-At the very top are two Radio buttons which allow you to select either the Route Table or the Throttle Command Table.
+At the very top are two radio buttons which allow you to select either the Route Table or the Throttle Command Table.
 The Route Table shows the track circuits (OBlock, Portals and Paths) the warrant defines.
 The Throttle Command Table shows the throttle commands that will be used when driving the train over the warrant's route.
 Additional items on this tab allow you pick the engine to power your train and to test and modify the recorded script.
 Presently the Throttle Commands table is empty.
-The bottom half displays four outlined areas; Choose Engine Consist, Learn mode, Run Parameters, and Test Run Train,.
+The bottom half displays six outlined areas; Choose Engine Consist, Setect Type, Settings, Learn mode, Run Parameters, and Test Run Train,.
 The first thing to do is to choose an engine consist.

 A DCC address typed into theAddress text field will be used whether or not it is found in the JMRI Engine Roster.

-Run ParametersThis area has check boxes to select how the train will operate when running the warrant.
 In normal operation, when the script is played back, the train will follow the commands as recorded.
 However if a track condition ahead of it is detected that requires a speed change, the warrant will modify the recorded speed accordingly.
-Track conditions requiring speed changes is discussed in Warrants and Speed Restrictions.
 When the warrant makes such a speed change it "ramps" the change in small steps to give a more prototypical smooth look to the change.
 When decreasing speed it calculates and issues these step-wise speed changes so that the required speed is achieved just at the point where the speed limit must be enforced.
-When increasing speed it begins the ramp up when entering the block permitting the speed increase.
+When increasing speed it begins a similar "ramp up" when entering the block permitting the speed increase.
 Warrant Speed Changes has details about how warrants modify recorded speeds.

-- No Ramp speed changes Suppress the ramping calculations.
-Instead, it makes an immediate speed change upon entering the approach block to the block requiring a speed change.
+- Don't Ramp Speed Changes - Suppress the ramping calculations.
+Instead, the Warrant makes immediate speed change upon entering the approach block to the block requiring a speed change. since 4.5.7

-- Use Elapsed Time Only Do not synchronize commands with block detection.
-Using this options allows Warrants to be run on layouts without block detection.
+- Use Elapsed Time Only - Do not use block detection.
+Using this option allows Warrants to be run on layouts without block detection.

 The Status field will display each block entered by the train as it traverses the route.